snefs/devsecops/README.md

 # devsecops
 DevSecOps demo environment to demonstrate the use case for several security related checks.
-In the past, it was quite cumbersome to perform these in CI/CD (e.g. Azure DevOps), however with all the available tools, using GitHub Actions much easier.
+In the past, it was quite cumbersome to perform these in CI/CD (e.g. Azure DevOps).
+Using GitHub (actions) and all the available security tools, secure development is a lot easier than it used to be.

 Uses the following:
 - Perform a pen test using OWASP (Github action)